OpenNHM/Deadwood_PRA/README.md

 The code requires only a dense point cloud (ideally derived from UAV photogrammetry or ULS) and a reference DTM.

+To run the code, the paths to the input and results folders must be adjusted.

 For testing the code, we provide following datasets:

 - Test raw data (point clouds): [Zenodo Dataset](https://doi.org/10.5281/zenodo.19485391)